jamii/jamii.github.com/source/_posts/2017-08-09-notes-on-the-mind-illuminated.markdown

 ## Stage 3 - Extend continuity of attention and overcoming forgetting

-Goal: overcome forgetting (the breath) and falling asleep
+Goal: no more forgetting the meditation object or falling asleep

 Losing extrospective awareness contributes to drowsiness - need constant input to stay awake at this stage.